qyuan97/qyuan97.github.io/_tabs/about.md

 order: 4
 ---

-This is a homepage for taking study notes.
+This homepage is mainly used to record notes.